marcrusso/DROPA/README.md

 If this file is not provided, then DROPA skips the gene expression evaluation and annotates each query peak to the gene with the largest overlap.

-To test the program try:
+To test the program try (from installation folder):

 	python DROPA_v2.0.py Test.DRIP_peaks.bed -a RefSeqAnnotation/ -o TEST_out -rnaseq Test_RefSeq_Expression -shuffle 2